Wertoquri/Financial-Tracker/README.md

 - **Data Visualization**: View a breakdown of income and expenses using a dynamic pie chart created with **Chart.js**.
 - **Real-Time Balance Update**: Instantly view your updated balance as you add or remove transactions.
 - **Clear Transactions**: Reset all tracked transactions with the clear button.
+- **Export Financial Data**: Export your financial data to CSV files for easy sharing and reporting.

 ## Technologies Used